gmeehan96/PlaylistContrastive/README.md

 # Evaluating Contrastive Methodologies for Music Representation Learning Using Playlist Data

-This repository contains code for reproducing the results of the above submission to ICASSP.
+This repository contains code for reproducing the results of the above ICASSP paper, which can be accessed [here](https://ieeexplore.ieee.org/document/10888157).
 In this work, we use contrastive training regimes to learn representations of musical audio, with supervision signal provided by different components of the [Melon Playlist Dataset](https://mtg.github.io/melon-playlist-dataset).

 ## Environment setup
 The necessary packages for running this code can be found in `requirements.txt`, and we recommend setting up a new environment with these packages installed.